spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Cluster Profile

 The Spectro Cloud Terraform provider has several resources available for use.
-When creating a cluster profile, use the `spectrocloud_cluster_profile`.
+When creating a cluster profile, use `spectrocloud_cluster_profile`.
 This resource can be used to customize all layers of a cluster profile.
 You can specify all the different packs and versions to use and add a manifest or Helm chart.

 In the **cluster-profiles.tf** file, the cluster profile resource is declared three times.
-Each instance of the resources is for a specific cloud provider.
-Using the AWS cluster profile as an example, notice how the cluster profile uses `pack {}` blocks to specify each layer of the cluster profile.
-The order you arrange the `pack {}` plays an important role, as each layer maps to the core infrastructure in a cluster profile.
-The first layer must be the OS, followed by Kubernetes, the container network interface, the container storage interface, etc. Ensure you define the bottom layer of the cluster profile first.
+Each instance of the resource is for a specific cloud provider.
+Using the AWS cluster profile as an example, note how the **cluster-profiles.tf** file uses `pack {}` blocks to specify each layer of the profile.
+The order in which you arrange contents of the `pack {}` blocks plays an important role, as each layer maps to the core infrastructure in a cluster profile.

+The first listed `pack {}` block must be the OS, followed by Kubernetes, the container network interface, and the container storage interface.
+The first `pack {}` block in the list equates to the bottom layer of the cluster profile.
+Ensure you define the bottom layer of the cluster profile - the OS layer -  first in the list of `pack {}` blocks.

 <br />